weber-s/code_example_ige/README.md

 # Code example for science at IGE

-This documentation aims to help students and researcher in the "environment" geosciences to produce useful graph.
+This documentation aims to help students and researcher in the field of "environmental" geosciences to produce useful graph.

-Most of use tried during hours to plot a kind of graph something that someone else already plotted.
-Why not simply share code?
+Most of us tried during hours to plot a kind of graph that someone else already plotted (windrose, map, etc.).
+Why not simply share code and save us hours or days?

 This is the purpose of this documentation.